2017 Hockey East men's ice hockey tournament

-The 2017 Hockey East Men's Ice Hockey Tournament was played between March 3 and March 18, 2017 at campus locations and at the TD Garden in Boston, Massachusetts.
+The 2017 Hockey East Men's Ice Hockey Tournament was the 33rd tournament in the history of the conference.
+It was played between March 3 and March 18, 2017 at campus locations and at the TD Garden in Boston, Massachusetts.
 The Massachusetts–Lowell River Hawks defeated the Boston College Eagles by a score of 4–3 to earn their 3rd Hockey East championship in school history, the third in five years, and earn Hockey East's automatic bid into the 2017 NCAA Division I Men's Ice Hockey Tournament.
 C. J. Smith was named tournament MVP.

-The tournament was the 33rd in league history.

 Format

 The tournament included all twelve teams in the conference.
 Seeds 1–4 earned a first-round bye, and seeds 5–12 played a best-of-three Opening Round played on campus locations.
 Winners advanced to play the 1–4 seeds in the best-of-three Quarterfinals on campus locations.
 Winners of those series played in a single-game Semifinal, and those winners faced off in a single-game Championship Final, both at the TD Garden.